Welcome to this travel guide on backpacking South America.

 I recommend going island-hopping on the smaller islands, such as Isla Pinta and Isla Floriana.
 If not Puerto Lopez is great alternative.

-The best thing to do here lies just outside in the oasis of Huacachina, where you can sand-board and rent a buggy to ride over the sand dunes.
+The best thing to do here lies outside the oasis of Huacachina, where you can sand-board and rent a buggy to ride over the sand dunes.

 As well as this you can head to nearby Paracas to do a tour of the Ballestas Islands (known as the poor man’s Galapagos islands!).

 Whilst the experiences in Manu and Tambopata are more unique, Iquitos is a longer adventure and more touristy.

 Aside from floating down the Iquitos Amazon on a boat.
 Whilst here, you should try the Ayahuasca ritual, which requires some weeks of planning beforehand (research and make your own decision on this!).

 This region is less visited than the south and has a very unique culture which is more Afro-Caribbean than South American.

 That’s all for now!
 In this article, we have explored the mysterious continent of South America, and all the great destinations you can visit on a three-month-long itinerary.

-As well as extras you can look into adding, you now have a better idea of how to stay safe and how the weather can affect your trip.
+As well as extras you can add, you now have a better idea of how to stay safe and how the weather can affect your trip.

 Backpacking South America

 This guide is for anyone who wants to explore South America and get to know some of the most popular sites.

-The solo travel South America tips I wrote focus more on things to know when navigating these lands so feel free to take a look, especially if you are thinking of traveling alone.
+The popular solo travel South America tips I wrote focus more on things to know when navigating these lands so feel free to take a look, especially if you are thinking of traveling alone.

-I hope you enjoyed this article, and more importantly have made the next step to heading to this magnificent region!
+I hope you enjoyed this article, and more importantly have made the next step to heading to this magnificent continent!

 📌 Like this article?
 Pin it…